 Snowy weather can have many of the same effects as rain.
 It can make roads less safe and can limit a driver’s ability to see.
 For these same reasons, driver’s need to operate their vehicles with heightened care during bad weather.

-There are a lot of reasons for these types of accidents and most reasons have to do with negligence on the part of motor vehicle drivers.
-Too often accidents between vehicle and bicycles are due to the fact that the driver of the vehicle was not paying attention to the road.
+There are a lot of reasons for these types of accidents.
+Most of these reasons have to do with negligence on the part of motor vehicle drivers.
+Too often, accidents between vehicles and bicycles are due to the fact that the vehicle driver was not paying attention to the road.
 Here are a few examples of things that distract drivers on our roads:

-Bicycles are obviously not as prominent as motor vehicles and drivers often are not looking out amongst their surroundings to be aware of bicyclists.
-However, drivers owe a duty to share the road with bikes and if they fail to adhere to that duty and negligently cause an accident, they then can be held liable for any injuries they cause.
+Bicycles are obviously not as prominent as motor vehicles.
+And drivers often are not looking out amongst their surroundings to be aware of bicyclists.
+However, drivers owe a duty to share the road with bikes.
+If they fail to adhere to that duty and negligently cause an accident, they then can be held liable for any injuries they cause.

 Bicycle Crash Statistics